2gis/Winium.Mobile/README.md

 This repository hosts the code for the Windows Phone driver.
 You can use it for testing of native Windows Phone 8.1 applications.
 Currently it implements only limited subset of [WebDriver JSON Wire Protocol](https://code.google.com/p/selenium/wiki/JsonWireProtocol) and supports testing only via an emulator (Windows Phone 8.1).

-Driver contains of two parts: Driver (selenium based) and InnerServer (for application).
+Driver consists of two parts: the Driver (selenium based) and InnerServer (for application).
 To run tests you will need to add `WindowsUniversalAppDriver.InnerServer` to the app you want to test and start `WindowsUniversalAppDriver` (Remote WebDriver to send Json Wire Protocol commands to).

 Requirements to run tests using Windows Phone driver
 ---------------------------------------------------